2025–26 FIS Cross-Country World Cup

-The 2025–26 FIS Cross-Country World Cup, organized by the International Ski Federation (FIS) will be the 45th World Cup for men and women as the highest level of international cross-country skiing competitions.
+The 2025–26 FIS Cross-Country World Cup, organized by the International Ski Federation (FIS) was the 45th World Cup for men and women as the highest level of international cross-country skiing competitions.

-The men's and women's season will start on 28 November 2025 in Ruka, Finland and conclude on 22 March 2026 in Lake Placid, United States.
+The men's and women's season started on 28 November 2025 in Ruka, Finland and concluded on 22 March 2026 in Lake Placid, United States.

-The season will take a break in February due to the 2026 Winter Olympics in Milan, Italy.
+The season took a break in February due to the 2026 Winter Olympics in Milan, Italy.
+This was also the first season since the 2021-22 seasson that both Russian and Belarusian athletes were allowed to participate under certain rules.

-Johannes Høsflot Klæbo from Norway and Jessie Diggins from the United States will be the reigning champions from the previous season.
+Johannes Høsflot Klæbo from Norway and Jessie Diggins from the United States were the reigning champions from the previous season and defended their titles.

 Season overview

 The proposed World Cup schedule for the 2025–26 season was approved at a meeting in Vilamoura on 8 May.

+Map of world cup hosts

+All 12 locations hosting world cup events in this season.